Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game: Conclusions

 \section{Conclusions}

-In this paper, we study robust c-MARL against Byzantine threat by framing it as a BARDec-POMDP.
-We define its solution as an \emph{ex interim} RMPBE, such that the equilibrated policy weakly dominates previous \emph{ex ante} solutions in prior research, when time goes to infinity.
+In this paper, we study robust c-MARL against Byzantine threat, where agents in this system to fail, or being compromised by an adversary.
+We frame the problem as a Dec-POMDP and define its solution as an \emph{ex interim} RMPBE, such that the equilibrated policy weakly dominates \emph{ex ante} solutions in prior research, when time goes to infinity.
 To actualize this equilibrium, we introduce Harsanyi-Bellman equation for value function updates, and an actor-critic algorithm with almost sure convergence under specific conditions.
 Experimental results show that under worst-case adversarial perturbation, our method can learn intricate and adaptive cooperation skills, and can withstand non-oblivious, random, observation-based, and transferred adversaries.
-See discussions on limitations, broader impacts, and ethical concerns of our work in Appendix \ref{conclusion - supp}.
+As future work, we plan to apply our method to c-MARL applications, including robot swarm control \citep{huttenrauch2019swarm}, traffic light management \citep{chu2019traffic1}, and power grid maintenance \citep{xi2018powergrid1}.